"There is no such thing as failure in creativity and composition. Procrastination is also not a bad thing... you're creating the entire time."

 Akira returned to the Zipper Hall stage in March 2012 with a solo recital accompanied by Michael Sushel.
 In September 2013, he paired with the Dream Orchestra in a concert of Liszt, Rachmaninov and several original works.
 Since then, Akira has appeared as a performer/lecturer as part of the Great Speaker Series at the Beach Club in Santa Monica benefiting the California State Parks Foundation; soloed with the Southeast Symphony; and has played multiple engagements at the Huntington Library President's house for their donor dinners.

-Akira has been invited on multiple podcasts including Creative Innovators and Innovating Music, both with Dr. Gigi Johnson; and has been a panelist at Digital Hollywood in 2019, SXSW EDU 2021 and Amplify Music 2021.
+Akira has been a guest on multiple podcasts including Creative Innovators and Innovating Music, both hosted by Dr. Gigi Johnson; and has been a panelist at Digital Hollywood in 2019, SXSW EDU in 2021 and Amplify Music in 2021.
+He hosted The Inception Podcast which will return in 2024.

-He is grateful to everyone who has made Inception the success that it has become.
+He is proud, humble and grateful to everyone who has made Inception the success that it has become.